armanriazi/typescript-all-in-one/workspace/fp/fp.md

 ### ADTs | Pipes
 Algebraic data types (ADTs) in functional programming can be extremely useful.
 We’ll discuss them in detail later on.
 However, in TypeScript, we can use **discriminating unions (also called tagged unions) to get sum types**.
 These sum types are a category of ADTs, and creating them does require a bit of ceremony, though.
 In a language like Haskell, we can make very powerful pattern matching on sum types.
 There are libraries in the fp-ts ecosystem that try to add some of this power to TypeScript, e.g., **morphic-ts**.
 However, TypeScript can already do some cool things with these unions.
+Product types is a kind of ADTs that allow us to easily model subtypes that have different properties, occusionally, the need for optional values or (boolean) flags.

 ## Pure Function
 A pure function is one with a result that’s based solely on the input it receives.
 So, as long as the input doesn’t change, the output doesn’t change either.
 This means that it has **no side effects**. **So A pure function is not a function that always returns a value.**